Flora Tzanetaki Pianist

 -

-1998 – 2003: Two awards in chamber music performance and the Marika Papaioannou award for romantic work, Conservatory of Athens
+1998–2003 – Two Chamber Music Performance Awards and the Marika Papaioannou Award for Romantic Work, Conservatory of Athens

 -

-1996: 1st prize in the Greek Nationwide Competition organized by the Young Choir and Orchestra organization & special award of the European Piano Teachers’ Association in the same competition, Athens
+1996 – 1st Prize, Greek Nationwide Competition organized by the Young Choir and Orchestra Organization; Special Award from the European Piano Teachers’ Association, Athens

 -

-1994: 2nd prize in the Greek nationwide competition organized by the Young Choir and Orchestra organization, Athens
+1994 – 2nd Prize, Greek Nationwide Competition organized by the Young Choir and Orchestra Organization, Athens